Whiskas101/DYP-flask/README.md

  - mitmproxy (for finding endpoints, hidded/obfuscated by redirects)
  - BeautifulSoup with lxml (for extracting data from SSR'ed HTML response, into a `JSON` Object)

-### To Do
+## To Do
--❌ Complete this readme.md file
+    - ❌ Complete this readme.md file
--❌Handle different types of links: flexpaper, presentation, docx, redirected page with downloadable links -✅ Rate Limiting, to prevent abuse
+    - ✅ Handle different types of links: flexpaper, presentation, docx, redirected page with downloadable links
+    - ✅ Rate Limiting, to prevent abuse